The French Pacific Nobody Talks About: A Week in New Caledonia

 On the Loyalty Islands, tourism meets traditional governance.
 Before entering Kanak tribal lands, the coutume (customary gift exchange) is expected and important.
 Bring a pareo (sarong cloth) and some money (XPF 1,000-2,000).
 Ask your accommodation host about local protocol.
 This isn't a tourist transaction — it's a gesture of respect that acknowledges you are entering someone's ancestral territory.

-I visited Lifou, the largest Loyalty Island.
+Lifou, the largest Loyalty Island, rewards the effort.
 Jinek Bay has cliff jumping into impossibly clear water and sea turtle encounters within swimming distance of the shore.
-The accommodation was basic — a family-run pension with three rooms and meals cooked by the owner's mother.
-Dinner was bougna: chicken and vegetables wrapped in banana leaves and slow-cooked with coconut milk over hot stones.
+The accommodation is basic — a family-run pension with three rooms and meals cooked by the owner's mother.
+Dinner is bougna: chicken and vegetables wrapped in banana leaves and slow-cooked with coconut milk over hot stones.

-The silence on Lifou at night was different from the Isle of Pines.
+The silence on Lifou at night is different from the Isle of Pines.
 More absolute.
-I walked to the cliff edge after dinner and watched the Milky Way reflected in still water.
+Walk to the cliff edge after dinner and watch the Milky Way reflected in still water.
 No light pollution.
 No other tourists in sight.
 Just the stars and the reef and the deep time of a place that has been inhabited for 3,000 years.

 Blue River: The Other Planet

 Blue River Provincial Park, 60km southeast of Noumea, is surreal.
 Red laterite soil — genuinely, aggressively red — supports a scrubby bushland ecosystem with species found nowhere else on Earth.
 The cagou, New Caledonia's national bird, lives here: a ground-dwelling bird the size of a small heron that barks like a dog.
-I heard one before I saw it.
+You'll hear one before you see it.
 Unmistakable.

 Entry is XPF 500 (~$4.30).
 Guided kayaking is extra.
 Allow half a day.
 Worth every minute.